erred/seankhliao.com/src/blog/12023-03-30-alert-to-chat.md

 This time, Datadog + Slack on AWS.
 DynamoDB was the backing store of choice,
-I was annoyed to disover you can't update a nested key if the previous level didn't exist.
+I was annoyed to discover you can't update a nested key if the previous level didn't exist.
 This time, it had the alert specify the channels it wanted to notify directly, I think as a consequence of not having access to all alerts, and to simplify the filtering logic.